 Wind is responsible for all sorts of damage to Texas homes and property.
 Home siding, windows, and roof shingles tend to suffer the worst effects of strong winds.
 Not all the damage caused by wind is noticeable and many wind damage claims are wrongfully denied.

-The Problem with Wind Damage
+The Problem with Wind Damage Claims

 The biggest challenge when filing a wind damage claim will be determining the true extent of the damage caused.
 Wind damage is not always obvious, even to a trained inspector.
 A cursory inspection will undoubtedly leave some wind damage unnoticed; the only way to get a proper damage assessment is a methodical inspection performed by a professional.